microsoft/AcademicContent/Workshop/3. Storage/Azure Storage and Cognitive Services HOL (MVC).md

 In this exercise, you will use a free, open-source JavaScript library to add a lightbox viewer enabling users to see the original images that they uploaded (rather than just the image thumbnails).
 The files are provided for you in subfolders of this lab's "resources" folder.
 All you have to do is integrate them into the project and make a minor modification to Index.cshtml.

-1. In Visual Studio's Solution Explorer window, right-click the Scripts folder and use the **Add -> Existing Item** command to add lightbox.js, found in this lab's "resources/scripts" folder, to the project's Scripts folder.
+1. In Visual Studio's Solution Explorer window, right-click the Scripts folder and use the **Add -> Existing Item** command to add **lightbox.js**, found in this lab's "resources/scripts" folder, to the project's Scripts folder.

-1. Right-click the Content folder and use the **Add -> Existing Item** command to add lightbox.css, found in this lab's "resources/css" folder, to the project's Content folder.
+1. Right-click the Content folder and use the **Add -> Existing Item** command to add **lightbox.css**, found in this lab's "resources/css" folder, to the project's Content folder.

 1. Right-click the Intellipix project in Solution Explorer and use the **Add -> New Folder** command to add a folder named "Images" to the project.